-If you notice the toilet leaks after it is flushed, detect a presence of sewer odors, or see the toilet rocks back and forth, most likely the wax toilet bowl ring needs replacement.
+Here are some symptoms to look for: the toilet leaks after it is flushed, there is a presence of sewer odors or the toilet rocks back and forth, more than likely the wax toilet bowl ring needs replacement.
 This involves removing the toilet from the floor and installing a new wax bowl ring.

-If an object is accidentally dropped into the toilet or it overflows when flushed, the toilet is clogged.
-Obstructions can be removed by plunging the toilet or with a plumbers snake.
-If snaking does not correct the problem, Bill Smith Plumbing & Heating will examine the drainage, waste and venting pipe system for corrosion, sediment buildup, or main line clogs.
+If an object is accidentally dropped into the toilet or it overflows when flushed, obviously, your toilet is clogged.
+Plunging the toilet or using a plumber’s snake properly can remove obstructions.
+If snaking does not correct the problem, schedule an appointment with Bill Smith Plumbing & Heating.
+We will carefully examine the drainage, waste and venting pipe system for corrosion, sediment buildup, or main line clogs.

-The constant sound of running water or need to jiggle the lever to stop the flow of water means the flushing mechanism needs to be adjusted or replaced.
-Call Bill Smith Plumbing & Heating to stop a toilet from running water.
+Do you constantly hear the sound of running water?
+Do you find yourself needing to jiggle the lever to stop a toilet from running?
+This means the flushing mechanism needs to be adjusted or replaced.

 High Water Pressure

-If water flows down the sides of the toilet bowl a long time after flushing, your home may have high water pressure.
-High water pressure can wreak havoc on home water systems over time.
-To fix high water pressure, Bill Smith Plumbing & Heating will install a pressure relief value on the main line to the home.
+If water flows down the sides of the toilet bowl a long time after you flush it, your home might have high water pressure.
+Over time, high water pressure can wreak havoc on home water systems.
+One of our technicians can fix that high water pressure for you by installing a pressure relief valve on the main line to your home.